BigDigits multiple-precision arithmetic source code

 bigdRand.c

-or, to use the faster ASM alternative, define the pre-processor constant USE_SPASM and compile
+To use the faster ASM alternative, define the pre-processor constant USE_SPASM or, alternatively, define USE_64WITH32 to use the native 64-bit integers.

 To use the resulting library, include the lines